-Solan oil field lies in block 205/26A of production licence P164 located in the UK North Sea.
-It is located west of the Shetland Islands in 135m-deep waters.
-Premier Oil is the operator of the field with 100% interest.
+Solan oil field lies in block 205/26A of production licence P164 located in the UK North Sea, west of the Shetland Islands, in 135m-deep waters.

 The Field Development Plan (FDP) for the Solan field was approved by the UK Government in April 2012.
-First production from the field was achieved in April 2016.
-Initial production rate is expected at 24,000 barrels of oil each day.
+Drilling activities commenced in April 2013 and first production from the field was achieved in April 2016.

 Another survey of about 1,200km² was carried out by BP / Arco in 1995.
 In 2007, the field was acquired by Chrysaor, which conducted two appraisal-drilling programmes in 2008 and 2009.

 Solan includes a combined structural/stratigraphic trap containing an 850ft-high hydrocarbon column of the Jurassic age.
 The accumulation is spread over an area of 7.1km².
-It is enclosed by claystones of the Kimmeridge Clay Formation on the top and Lower Solan Mudstone at the base.
-The oil present in the reservoir has medium-viscosity with low gas-to-oil ratio.
+It is enclosed by claystone of the Kimmeridge Clay Formation on the top and Lower Solan Mudstone at the base.
+The oil present in the reservoir has medium-viscosity with a low gas-to-oil ratio.

-The field is expected to produce more than 44 million barrels of oil during its production life.
+The oil field is expected to produce more than 44 million barrels of oil (MMbpd) during its production life.
 The Strathmore discovery is estimated to contain three million barrels of oil equivalent.

-Solan is being developed with two production wells and two injection wells.
-The 205/26A-8/8Z/8Y appraisal well is re-entered and side-tracked to convert into a producer.
-The 205/26A-7/7Z appraisal well is used as an injector.
+Solan was developed with three production wells and two injection wells.
+The 205/26A-8/8Z/8Y appraisal well was re-entered and side-tracked to convert into a producer.
+The 205/26A-7/7Z appraisal well was used as an injector.

-The wells are tied back to the Solan platform through subsea flowlines and control lines.
+The wells were tied back to a normally unmanned conventional steel platform through subsea flowlines and control lines.

-Produced oil is stored in a specially designed 300,000 barrel subsea storage tank.
+Produced oil is stored in a specially designed 300,000bbl subsea storage tank.
 The tank has avoided the need to build a costly submarine pipeline.
 It also greatly reduces the impact on the environment.
-The oil will be transferred from the tank to shuttle tankers.
+The oil is transferred from the tank to shuttle tankers.

-The facility can accommodate 30 men and will be manned only during the first year of its operation.
+The facility with the capacity to accommodate 30 men was manned only during the first year of its operation.
 It has sufficient capacity to support third-party tie-ins.
 Smaller accumulations in the area, which were earlier uneconomical to be developed, can be tied back to the Solan facility.

 Atkins Global was responsible for the structural design and assessment of the offshore facilities.
-Ocean Installer has been contracted to carry out offshore survey for the project.
+Ocean Installer was contracted to carry out an offshore survey for the project.
 The company deployed its Normand Clipper vessel to conduct the survey.

-Awilco Drilling is providing drilling services for the project.
-The procurement and fabrication of the topsides and jacket of the processing platform has been awarded to Burntisland Fabricators as part of a £145m ($233m) contract.
+Awilco Drilling provided drilling services for the project.
+The procurement and fabrication of the topsides and jacket of the processing platform were awarded to Burntisland Fabricators as part of a £145m ($233m) contract.

-ADIL is responsible for the construction of the subsea storage tank under a £15m ($24m) contract.
-Heerema is responsible for the installation of the platform and subsea tank.
-Shetland Maritime is the provider of marine support.
+ADIL was responsible for the construction of the subsea storage tank under a £15m ($24m) contract.
+Heerema was responsible for the installation of the platform and subsea tank.
+Shetland Maritime provided marine support.

 Two offshore grouting contracts were awarded to FoundOcean, with Heerema Marine Contractors and Bibby Offshore awarded two subcontracts to FoundOcean for providing grouting services for the project.
 The contractual scope includes structural grouting for the 8,000t Solan platform jacket, the specially designed 300,000bbl subsea storage facility, and pile-grouting for the offloading system base.
 The offloading system carries oil to a shuttle tanker from the subsea storage facility.